re-framejs/re-framejs/docs/Solve-the-CPU-hog-problem.md

 ### Variations

-As we go, the handler could be updating some value in `app-db` which indicates progress, and this state would then be rendered into the UI.
+As we go, the handler could be updating some value in `appDb` which indicates progress, and this state would then be rendered into the UI.

-At a certain point, when all the work is done, the handler will likely put the fruits of its computational labour into `app-db` and clear any flags which might, for example, cause a modal dialog to be showing progress.
+At a certain point, when all the work is done, the handler will likely put the fruits of its computational labour into `appDb` and clear any flags which might, for example, cause a modal dialog to be showing progress.
 And the process would then be done.